This is a preview of your story

 The purpose of a presentation is to help the audience understand a subject matter.
 Presentations are used in business, academics, and entertainment.
 They can be made in PowerPoint, PDF, or webpage format.

 Have you ever sat through a digital presentation that felt like it was dragging on forever?
 Or worse, have you been the one giving the presentation when people’s eyes glazed over?
-This feeling of agonizing boredom is called Death by PowerPoint.

-The solution?
-I’m going to show you how to never again suffer from Death by PowerPoint by avoiding the common PowerPoint pitfalls and much much more.
+I’m going to show you how to never again suffer from Death by PowerPoint by avoiding the common PowerPoint pitfalls, immediately engage your audience, capture their interest, and make them care.

 Let's dive in!